aayush6696/aayush6696/README.md

-- 👋 Hi, I’m @aayush6696
+- 👋 Hi, I’m Aayush
 - 👀 I’m interested in Web Developement
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working in ReactJS, Sitecore and C#.
-- 📫 Reach me at aayushsharma6696@gmail.com
+- 📫 Reach me at contact@aayushsharma.in

 <!---
 aayush6696/aayush6696 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.